Mauthausen Concentration Camp today

 BARBED WIRE FENCE AND THE ASH DUMP (Aschenhalde)

 The barbed wire fence on the North side of the Mauthausen Concentration Camp, next after the former sites for barracks is the historical restoration, created in 1947 as a part of the Memorial complex.
 We can observe the barbed wire only on the top of the fence, as the authentic Mauthausen fence were of a few rows of barbed wire with 380 V electrical pressure.
 The SS guards and capos used to kill prisoners, forcing them to vault the electric fence to death.
 These poor inmates generally suffered more than a moment, be burned alive.

 Small ravine next to the North fence was a camp dump site for years.
-For some period of time it was a killing site and starting from 1944 a place to accumulate ash of the corps, who had been burned within three furnaces of the Mauthausen.
-Tiny memorial now honors this place with no direct access for the tourists.
+For some period of time, it was a killing site and starting from 1944 a place to accumulate ash of the corps, who had been burned within three furnaces of the Mauthausen.
+A tiny memorial now honors this place with no direct access for the tourists.

 TENT CAMP (Zeltlager)

-In summer 1944 the number of the prisoners in the Mauthausen camp went up dramatically and the wooden barracks of the main camp had no more space to accommodate newly arrivals.
-Camp administration decided to create a temporary open site with the tents next to the Ash dump to accumulate new amount of the residents.
-These canvas premises were tailored for maximum 800 inmates, but in fact some of the included 2000 prisoners within subhuman living conditions of extreme high mortality.
+In summer 1944 the number of the prisoners in the Mauthausen camp went up dramatically and the wooden barracks of the main camp had no more space to accommodate new arrivals.
+Camp administration decided to create a temporary open site with the tents next to the Ash dump to accumulate a new amount of the residents.
+These canvas premises were tailored for maximum 800 inmates, but in fact, some of the included 2000 prisoners within subhuman living conditions of extremely high mortality.
 In spring 1945 few thousands of the Hungarian Jews, forced to death march here from Hungary, were accommodated within the Tent camp.
-The site was in operation until the Mauthausen liberation in May, 1945.
+The site was in operation until the Mauthausen liberation in May 1945.